Keto Prosciutto Onion Tomato Pizza

 What Is Prosciutto?

-Tomatoes are a fruit but you can have them on the keto diet.
-There carbs are a little bit higher compared to other keto approved fruit and vegetables, but they are fine to consume a small amount of them.
-A medium sized tomato can have about 4 net carbs for the entire tomato.
-Most people don’t eat one whole tomato in a setting, but a few slices here and there are okay.
+Tomatoes are technically a fruit, but they work fine on a ketogenic diet.
+Their carbs are a bit higher than other keto-friendly produce, but a small amount won’t throw you off.
+A medium tomato has about 4 net carbs.
+Most people don’t eat a whole tomato in one sitting, so a few slices here and there are totally fine.

 About the Author